megan-shah1/OOTD/sprints/Sprint1.md

 **Back-end**
 - Set up Go, Gorm, Gorilla Mux, and all other needed packages
-- Create a basic database that can insert information
+- Create a basic database that can insert user login information (using Postgres))
+- Look at steps for how to authenticate user information and set up router
+- User enters information (hardcoded for now) and information will populate in database
+- Experiement with different databases, Postgres and MongoDB, and see which one is more conducive to storing our data

 ## Successfully completed
 - A navigation bar was created that featured the app name and buttons